All are welcome to assemble outside Loughcrew Cairn T for the sunrise at 6:30am

-on the mornings of Saturday March 19th, Sunday March 20th and Monday March 21st
+on Tuesday March 19th, Wednesday March 20th and Thursday March 21st.

 The progress of the sunbeam on the backstone inside Cairn T at Loughcrew was video recorded at sunrise

 on the morning of March 23rd 2005.
 The 50 minute video has been compressed to 1 minute 46 seconds

 Spring officially begins today, the day of the vernal equinox, when the rising

 sun penetrates the passage of cairn T at